 There are a number of scriptures that encourage charitable giving.
 One in particular says: “Therefore, as we have opportunity, let us do good to all, especially to those who are of the household of faith” (Galatians 6:10).
 Our works of giving should be done for God’s glory.
 Keeping a mental tabulation of “good deeds” takes us in the wrong direction.

-Jesus then presented the “outline” of prayer, which included things to pray about to God.
+Jesus then presented the outline of prayer often called the Lord’s Prayer, which included things to pray about to God (Matthew 6:9-13).
 All this was to be done in private—in the “secret place.”
 And the reward for doing so in this manner will be an open reward that will come from God.

 For further details about prayer, please read our article on “How to Pray.”

 When you fast